jack23247/adcd-makedist/README.md

 Creates a V1R2 distribution from disk images disk1.iso and disk2.iso, overwriting existing distribution files

-> *Caveat*
->
-> The script does not copy over the convenience files from `v1r2/`: you should do that manually as they define important Hercules operating parameters that you may want to edit before running on your system.
+> Please note that the script does not copy over the convenience files from `v1r2/`: you should do that manually as they define important Hercules operating parameters that you may want to edit before running on your system

 ## TODOs